 If you are visiting the storage facility often, you have to make sure your space is easily accessible, even during the most crowded periods.

 Never store vulnerable items in non-insulated environments such as shipping containers.
 You may save in the short-term but a few weeks of condensation will ruin electrical goods and fabrics.

-Never store items against the walls of the storage unit.
+Never store furniture items against the walls of the storage unit.

 Furniture needs airflow – the storage unit might be dry but your items may contain moisture.

-Always store mattresses upright.
-For the heavy bendy variety create a space between the wall and larger items of furniture to prop them up.
+Store mattresses upright – for the heavy bendy variety create a space between the wall and larger items of furniture to prop them up.

-Cover mattresses in a blanket and not in a polyethylene sheet / bag – this will enable your mattress to breathe.
+Cover mattresses and make sure they’re not compressed – use a blanket and not a polyethylene sheet / bag – this will enable your mattress to breathe.

-If you drop a blanket shake it out thoroughly before placing it on the surface of a piece of furniture as the tiniest grain of sand or grit can scratch
+If you drop a blanket on a mattress or a furniture item, shake it out to get rid of any dust or dirt before placing it on the surface of a furniture.
+The tiniest grain of sand or grit can scratch your items.

 Make sure that sofas are not being compressed in any way by other items as this could also cause damage.
 Only store light items within or on top of the sofa.